-We rent certain real estate to third parties for office and retail space within our hotels.
+We rent certain real estate to third parties for office and retail space within our resorts.
 Our lessor contracts are considered operating leases and generally have a contractual term of one to three years.
-The following table presents our rental income for the year ended December 31, 2019 (\$\secaimon{8}\$ in thousands):
+The following table presents our rental income for the years ended December 31, 2020 and 2019 (\$ in thousands):

-Leases Financial Statement Classification Year Ended December 3 2019 31, Operating lease income (1) Non-package revenue \$ 5,1 .05
+Year Ended December 31, Leases Financial Statement Classification 2020 201 19 Operating lease income (1) Non-package revenue \$ 1,753 \$ 5,105